 A La Bonne Franquette is a pretty Parisian cafe located in one of the historic arrondissements – Montmartre.
-Montmartre is home of many pretty cafes and is one of the most popular photo spots in Paris.
-With a vibrant outdoors seating, and a colorful decor which almost looks quaint house actually serves the best brunch food.
+Montmartre is home to many pretty cafes and is one of the most popular photo spots in Paris.
+With vibrant outdoor seating, and colorful decor that almost looks quaint house actually serves the best brunch food.

 Where to find it: 18 Rue Saint-Rustique, 75018 Paris, France

 A visit to Marais is a must on your Paris Itinerary.
-Le Marais is the trendy neighbourhood of Paris – on the 4th arrondissement.
-It filled with nightclubs, international and French restaurants and bars.
-One of the prettiest cafes in Le Marais is the postcard perfect Parisian cafe Le Progres.
+Le Marais is the trendy neighborhood of Paris – on the 4th arrondissement.
+It is filled with nightclubs, international and French restaurants and bars.
+One of the prettiest cafes in Le Marais is the postcard-perfect Parisian cafe Le Progres.

 Le Progres is a casual bar and a restaurant.
 It is perfect for those who wish to grab a drink or two, and hang out with friends.
-Baked items are available in the menu, and pretty much has any and all of the Parisian popular items.
-The menu items are decently priced – mid-range to high end (especially wine).
+Baked items are available on the menu, and pretty much has any and all of the Parisian popular items.
+The menu items are decently priced – mid-range to high-end (especially wine).